endrebak/ailist-1/README.md

 [![Build Status](https://travis-ci.org/kylessmith/AIList.svg?branch=master)](https://travis-ci.org/kylessmith/AIList) [![PyPI version](https://badge.fury.io/py/AIList.svg)](https://badge.fury.io/py/AIList)

 Augmented interval list (AIList) is a data structure for enumerating intersections between a query interval and an interval set.
-AILists have previously been showen to be faster than interval tree, NCList, and BEDTools.
+AILists have previously been shown to be faster than interval tree, NCList, and BEDTools.

 This implementation is a Python wrapper of the one used in the original AIList library.